tech-dojo/generator-yomern/README.md

 # MERN GENERATOR

-*Yoeman Generator for MERN Framework.*
+*CRUD Module Generator for MERN Framework.*

 The CRUD module generator will help you create a new CRUD module, similar to the article sample provided with the project.